NeutrinosPlatform/cordova-plugin-mobile-ocr/README.md

 |[Introduction](#cordova-plugin-mobile-ocr) | [Supported_Platforms](#supported-platforms) | [Installation_Steps](#installation-steps) | [Plugin_Usage](#plugin-usage) | [Working_Examples](#working-examples) | [More_about_us!](#more-about-us)|
 |:---:|:------:|:---:|:---:|:---:|:---:|

-> **BREAKING CHANGES** introduced in plugin version 2.0.0.
+> **BREAKING CHANGES** introduced in plugin version 2.0.0 and 3.0.0.
 Older version will run as expected!
+> In 2.x.x `returnType` input was removed!
+> In 3.x.x if no text was found in the image, the success callback will be called instead of the error callback along with a new key `foundText` with boolean value.
+Please see example objects at the very end for more explanation.

+> **DOCUMENTATION** here applies only to plugin ver 3.x.x!
+The respective documentation of each of the versions is available with the npm release

 # cordova-plugin-mobile-ocr